PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 Attributes are the basis of product variations (or "combinations" in PrestaShop's interface): you can only create variations of a product if at least one of its attributes changes.
 You should think of attributes as properties of a product that may change between variations while still keeping the same product name: color, capacity, size, weight, etc. You can use anything that varies between versions of the same product, except the price.

-This page presents a list of all your currently registered attributes.
-You can edit or delete each one using the actions on the right of the table, or display their values by clicking on the "View" action, which opens a new table.
+This page presents a list of all the registered attributes.
+They can be edited or deleted using the actions on the right of the table.
+Their values can be displayed by clicking on "View".

 ### Call to action